MillionConcepts/lhorizon/docs/paper.md

 (even “simple” quantities like the solar angle at an arbitrary Earth location).
 Their value as public resources is incalculable.
 Unfortunately, they are not always easy to use.

-JPL offers two automated interfaces to its geometry products: the SPICE toolkit [@naif_website] (developed by NAIF, NASA's Navigation and Ancillary Information Facility) and _Horizons_.
+JPL offers two automated interfaces to its geometry products: the SPICE toolkit [@naif_spice_data] (developed by NAIF, NASA's Navigation and Ancillary Information Facility) and _Horizons_.
 SPICE is very powerful but has an extremely high barrier to entry.
 Using SPICE requires not only acquiring and configuring software, but also collecting the appropriate data files, called “kernels.”
 Not counting automatically-generated kernels for minor bodies like asteroids, there are tens of thousands of kernels; counting them, there are tens of millions.
-There is no central repository for kernels -- NAIF’s website [@naif_spice_data] comes closest, but crucial kernels are scattered across hundreds of other Planetary Data System (PDS) archives.
+There is no central repository for kernels -- NAIF’s website comes closest, but crucial kernels are scattered across hundreds of other Planetary Data System (PDS) archives.
 Making kernels work together is challenging and requires scripting in a domain-specific markup language.
 The SPICE “required reading” [@spice_required_reading] is dozens of chapters and hundreds of pages long.
 SPICE is difficult for planetary scientists and specialized engineers, let alone nonspecialists who need quick